mhbeals/mhwood.github.io/introduction/web.md

 #### [A Closer Look at Newspaper Items via the Trove API](https://stumblingfuture.wordpress.com/2014/03/15/a-closer-look-at-newspaper-items-via-the-trove-api/)

-A blog post on using the previous Trove API
+A blog post on using the previous Trove API.

 #### [An Introduction to the Trove API](https://stumblingfuture.wordpress.com/2014/03/11/an-introduction-to-the-trove-api/)

-A blog post providing an introductory guide to the previous Trove API
+A blog post providing an introductory guide to the previous Trove API.

 #### [Using the Trove API with Excel Spreadsheets](https://stumblingfuture.wordpress.com/2014/03/13/using-the-trove-api-with-excel-spreadsheets/)

-A blog post on organising API results with Excel spreadsheets
+A blog post on organising API results with Excel spreadsheets.